 - Irrigation run-off from the property or onto hard surfaces

 - Note: The 10% reduction in allocations for residential customers applies only to their non-essential outdoor allocation.
 Residential essential allocations for indoor usage will continue to be 10 units per month for all residents.

-Casitas encourages constituents throughout the District to use their water wisely through an active water conservation campaign that offers water conservation workshops, rebates for high water efficiency devices, and free agricultural, residential, and business water surveys.
-Anyone interested in finding out more about these programs is encouraged to explore our water conservation page or to call Marti at (805) 649-2251 Extension 128.
+Casitas encourages constituents throughout the District to use their water wisely through an active water conservation campaign, offering water-saving workshops, rebates, and free residential, commercial, and agricultural water surveys.
+Anyone interested in finding out more about these programs is encouraged to explore our water conservation page or to call Corban at (805) 649-2251 Extension 128.